jeffchen006/nft-empirical-study/05192024/README.md

 The reasons I selected lottery smart contracts are:

 (i) Lottery Smart Contracts are popular: I find 955 instances of lottery smart contracts from the open sourced smart contracts on EtherScan.
+They are collected under the [folder](../selectedLotteryContracts/)

 (ii) Lottery Smart Contracts are simple and have universal features: almost all of them has a process of buying tickets, drawing winners, and distributing rewards.